arnav-jain1/Sprint_2025/temp.md

 show (n+1)! = (n+1)n! >= (n+1)2^n (take induction hypothesis and mult by same number on both sides) >= 2 * 2^n = 2^(n+1)

-(n 2) - n because (n 2) is pairs of verts so all possible edges and then subtract number of edges.
+(n 2) - n because (n 2) is pairs of verts so all possible edges and then subtract number of existing edges to get nonedges (diagonals).
 Note (n 2) is binomial coeff